haroonawanofficial/AI-Powered-PHP-JS-Fuzz/README.md

 - **Auto‑Form Fuzzer**
   ➜ Mutates every discovered field with AI‑style obfuscated payloads (`whoami`, `<svg…>`, `gopher://…`) and submits via the form’s real method.

+- **Auto‑Hook**
+  ➜ This will help you to mutate as if your browsing the webpage, bypassing completely any waf on the spot, they blocks user agents, etc

 - **Server‑Side Attack Arsenal**
   - Multi‑stage **param recursion** (`?x=http://…?y=whoami`)
   - Protocol/scheme abuse – `gopher://`, `file://`, `data://`, `blob:`